 - “Free” housing that reduces your stipend: Help finding your own housing isn’t free.
 It comes out of your bill rate.
 Compare the cost of their housing against the stipend you’d get for finding your own.

 - No completion bonus: Some agencies pocket this entirely.
-Always ask.
+Confirm whether yours includes one.

 - Hidden deductions: Insurance premiums, credentialing fees, or “processing fees” buried in the contract.
 Read the fine print and check for hidden costs in travel nursing.